 Many sources state that the rabbit was not an original native of Britain and that they were introduced by the Normans.
 There are now several reports that this was not so and perhaps re-introduced should be the correct term.
 Archaeological excavations at Boxgrove in West Sussex revealed rabbit remains that dated back to the Palaeolithic times which was about 500,000BP.
 Another recent excavation at Lynford in Norfolk has turned up rabbit bones in a Roman context and are thought to date back 2,000 years to the second Roman invasion.
-There is a 4th century mosaic in the Corinium Museum in Cirencester that contentiously depicts a rabbit although some say it's a hare - see figure 1.
+There is a 4th century mosaic in the Corinium Museum in Cirencester that contentiously depicts a rabbit although some say it’s a hare, as seen below.
 Because of the few discoveries of rabbit remains it may well be possible that at some time the native rabbit became extinct and was re-introduced by the Normans.
-There are several illustrations of early rabbit warrening practices to be found in some of the medieval psalters, two of which are Queen Mary's' and the Lutterell psalters - see Figure 2.
-Probably the earliest documented record of the rabbit stems back to 1135 when what is now Drake's Island was granted to Plympton Priory.
-In the document is the term, 'cum cuniculi' which translates as, 'with the rabbits', (Hayes, 1970, p.147).
-During the reign of Henry I the abbot of Tavistock Abbey recieved authorisation from the king to maintain warrens on his lands, (Finberg, 1969, p.192), again this would have been another early record of rabbits near to Dartmoor.
+There are several illustrations of early rabbit warrening practices to be found in some of the medieval psalters, one of which are Queen Mary’s’ and the Lutterell psalters – see below.
+Probably the earliest Devonshire documented record of the rabbit stems back to 1135 when what is now Drake’s Island was granted to Plympton Priory.
+In the document is the term, ‘cum cuniculi‘ which translates as, ‘with the rabbits’, (Hayes, 1970, p.147).
+During the reign of Henry I the abbot of Tavistock Abbey received authorisation from the king to maintain warrens on his lands, (Finberg, 1969, p.192), again this would have been another early record of rabbits near to Dartmoor.

 In a medieval or post medieval context the word ‘warren’ can refer to three things; firstly there was free warren which was the granted right to hunt over a specific tract of land, (Sheail, 1971, p.
 35).
 The animals that were allowed to be hunted were called, ‘beats of warren’ and were defined by anything that could be taken by a large bird of prey.
 These included; rabbits, hares, partridges, woodcock, roe and fallow deer, (Williamson, p.17).
 The next classification of a warren was known as a hare warren which was a parcel of land that had been set aside for the breeding and keeping of hares.
 The last category of warren was the rabbit warren which was a tract of land reserved for the breeding and preservation of rabbits.
 During the early Middle Ages these were known as coneygarths, the name deriving from the Middle English term – coning-erth.
 At this time the adult rabbit was known as a coney and the word rabbit referred to the young of the species, hence the word coneygarth.
 During the mid 1300s the word warren came to be used more and more and usually described a commercial warren, by the 1500s the term was a common reference for a rabbit preserve.
 Later in the 1600s a warren could also mean a rabbit burrow system and applied to those belonging to both managed and wild rabbits.

-The table below lists the Dartmoor warrens along with their Ordnance Survey grid references and a link to the ADS National Monument Record.
-Please note that where possible the NMR record will refer to the central warren house, the numerous landscape features are not listed.
-If you would like further details then I suggest you do a search in the advanced ADS facility and enter for example; pillow mound. rabbit warren etc in the 'what' box and Devon as the 'where' criteria.
+The table below lists the Dartmoor warrens along with their Ordnance Survey grid references, if you would like further details then I suggest you do a search in the advanced ADS facility and enter for example; pillow mound. rabbit warren etc in the ‘what’ box and Devon as the ‘where’ criteria.

-This trend for building warrens in marginal upland regions was by no means exclusive to Dartmoor but as can be seen from the map in figure 3, the moor has one of the highest concentrations of surviving pillow mounds in England and Wales which would suggest that it was one of the primary rabbit producing areas.
+This trend for building warrens in marginal upland regions was by no means exclusive to Dartmoor but as can be seen from the England and Wales map above, the moor has one of the highest concentrations of surviving pillow mounds in these two countries which would suggest that it was one of the primary rabbit producing areas.
 In the 19th century there is also evidence that single farms built the odd bury or two so that the farmer could supplement his income from the sale of his rabbits, two examples being those near West Rook Gate, (Haynes, p.164)